-(INSERT NAME OF LOCAL AUTHORITY) has determined a Detailed Emergency Planning Zone (DEPZ) in accordance with Regulation 8 of REPPIR.
+Somerset Local Authorities' Civil Contingencies Unit of behalf of Somerset County Council has determined a Detailed Emergency Planning Zone (DEPZ) in accordance with Regulation 8 of REPPIR (Appendix A).
 As detailed in the emergency handbook EDF is responsible for deployment of environmental monitoring resources and the provision of expert advice on protective actions to the SCC.
 The determination of the DEPZ takes account of the information provided in the site Consequences Report and local geographic, demographic and practical implementation issues.
 Such arrangements are however flexible and the distance for implementation of protective actions can be extended if necessary within the Outline Planning Zone of 30km radius.
 Arrangements for the extension of protective actions are considered within Outline Planning in the Local Authorities off-site plan.
-The restrictions on the distribution of milk and other foodstuffs could extend beyond the DEPZ distance and EDF Energy maintains arrangements for monitoring radioactivity to a distance of 40km.
+The restrictions on the distribution of milk and other foodstuffs could extend beyond the DEPZ distance and EDF Energy maintains arrangements for monitoring radioactivity to a distance of 40 kilometres.
 The amount of radioactivity beyond this distance would be extremely small but possibly still measurable.